sabriozturk-0x/sabriozturk-0x/README.md

 ## ⚡ A Bit About Me
 - ☕ Coffee person
-- 🏃 I run 10 km in an hour
+- 🏃 Running 10 km in an hour
 - 📖 Constantly reading and learning new concepts
 - ⚡ Hobbies: gym, cooking, experimenting with new exploits